Ithaca Insights Serve Up Peace & Calm

 Breathing mindfully helps to unclog me

 I never thought I’d be thankful for a stuffy nose, but it helped me to meditate without really trying.
-It all started on a day I was off from work and I stayed in bed as ten thousand thoughts ran through my mind.
+It all started on a day I was off from work, and I stayed in bed as ten thousand thoughts ran through my mind.
 I noticed a clogged nostril and focused all of my attention on trying to reopen it.
 Continue reading

-Advice to a Wall Street operative
+Advice to any & all Wall Street operatives

-“We all dream of a kinder, happier world.
+• We all dream of a kinder, happier world.
 But if we wish to make it a reality, we have to ensure that compassion inspires all our actions.
 This is especially true with regard to our political and economic policies.
-Given that probably half the world’s population lacks the basic necessities of adequate food, shelter, medical care and education, I believe we need to question whether we are really pursuing the wisest course in this regard.
+Given that probably half the world’s population lacks the basic necessities of adequate food, shelter, medical care, and education, I believe we need to question whether we are really pursuing the wisest course in this regard.
 Continue reading

 Kabbalah To Mingle With Buddhist Jaunt